Assisting Hands Home Care | Chicago, IL and WI

 1. Decorate the Holiday Tree

 Twinkling lights and scents of a freshly cut Christmas tree invite families into the start of the joyous holiday season.
 Once the tree is firmly in place, let the decorations begin.
-Welcome Mom and Dad to help with decorating the holiday tree, hanging the wreath, and stuffing the stockings.
+Welcome your seniors loved ones to help with decorating the holiday tree, hanging the wreath, and stuffing the stockings.

 Elderly parents are likely to have hung favorite ornaments in Christmases past.
 Take these treasured decorations out of storage and use them to decorate the tree.
 Start conversations about each special ornament as the adults, seniors, and grandchildren participate in decorating.